Download the full CEBS Compliance Guide.

 Other courses and programs, such as seated, in-person programs sponsored by local chapters of national organizations, e-learning courses and Webinars are eligible for one credit per 50-minute hour of education.
 Courses must relate to the CEBS content areas.

-Teaching or presenting to health, retirement or other employee benefits and compensation professionals or students in an online, classroom or conference setting are eligible for CPE credits.
+Teaching or presenting to health, retirement or other employee benefits professionals or students in an online, classroom or conference setting are eligible for compliance credits.
 All topics must relate to the CEBS content areas.